ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 !!! note
     By default the deviation between data and model moments is obtained by rescaling the difference between the two with data means of each moment.
 For instance, if one targets the time-series of the cross-sectional skewness of the distribution of income growth, the differences in each year would be scaled by the time-series average of the cross-sectional skewness (clearly, if one targets just one moment the mean is the moment itself).
 The user can change this by writing a mode-specific `mdiff` function (see related code in `estimation.jl`).

+To summarize, when applying this package for existing code, follow these steps:

+1. Set up an `EstimationMode` structure.
+2. Write `EstimationMode`-specific auxiliary structures `AuxiliaryParameters` (for any input that stays constant all over the estimation), `PredrawnShocks` (for simulation noise) and `PreallocatedContainers` (containers which can be overwritten over the estimation) whenever relevant.
+These will be inputs of the objective function.
+3. Set the bounds of the parameter space and the values of the moments to be matched by writing an `EstimationMode`-specific `MomentMatching.parambounds` and `MomentMatching.datamoments` functions.
+4. Wrap the objective function within an appropriate method of `MomentMatching.obj_mom!`.

 ## [Estimation](@id Example.Estimation)
 After defining an estimation setup (see section [`Estimating alternative specifications`](@ref Example.Alternative) for more details on why this structure is useful) and a structure supplying numerical settings, one can perform the estimation as follows.
-After checking 100 points in the global phase, a local minimization takes place using the Nelder-Mead algorithm, stated from the 10 global points with the lowest objective function values.
+After checking 100 points in the global phase, a local minimization takes place using the Nelder-Mead algorithm, started from the 10 global points with the lowest objective function values.

 !!! note
     In this example we use the default weighting matrix - which is the unitary matrix - but the user can change this by defining a a mode-specific `default_weight_matrix` function (see related code in `estimation.jl`) or by passing their preferred weighting matrix via the keyword argument `Wmat` to `estimation`.